What Killed Blackboard

 The evidence of operational paralysis accumulated publicly:

 Software that hadn't been updated in two years.
 Blackboard's worst outage in years, in April 2020, was traced to infrastructure that had gone untouched for 24 months.
+Phil Hill attributed the outage to "software that had not been updated in two years" and described it as illustrating "the risk of having your cake and eating it, too" — maintaining multiple deployment models while lacking the automation to keep any of them current.
 In an industry where competitors were shipping weekly, Blackboard had environments that hadn't seen a deployment in two years — not because nothing had changed, but because deploying was too risky and too manual to attempt without a crisis forcing it.

 Overprovisioning as the default.
-When COVID-19 drove a 4,800% increase in Blackboard Collaborate usage, the company's response — documented in their own AWS case study — was to overprovision.
+When COVID-19 drove a 4,800% increase in Blackboard Collaborate usage — concurrent users jumping 45x in four weeks — the company's response was documented in their own AWS case study.
+"We had entire countries shifting to online learning overnight," said Kris Stokking, VP of Software Engineering at Blackboard.
+The company's initial response was to overprovision.
 As AWS noted: "Blackboard erred on the side of overprovisioning; in the long term, however, the company needed a more cost-efficient solution."
-They eventually implemented autoscaling and Spot Instances, but this was reactive optimization of a single product, not systematic infrastructure-as-code across the entire estate.
+They eventually implemented autoscaling, AMD instance optimization, and Spot Instances — achieving a 28% cost reduction on media processing — but this was reactive optimization of a single product, not systematic infrastructure-as-code across the entire estate.

 Every feature, every security patch, every performance optimization had to be tested and deployed three different ways.
 The combinatorial explosion of configurations — three hosting models times two UI versions times thousands of institutional customizations — was not a scaling challenge.
 It was an impossibility without automation.